informatics-lab/blog/_posts/2016-06-24-perception-of-symbols.md

 To play this game you need a group of people, a notepad and a pen or pencil.

 You start by drawing a symbol on the first page of the notepad.
 You then hand the pad to the next person and ask them to look at the symbol.
-They turn the page and write the word they think the symbol represents.
+They turn the page and write the words they think the symbol represents.

-Then they pass the notepad to the next person who reads the word, turns the page, and draws a symbol to represent the word.
+Then they pass the notepad to the next person who reads the words, turns the page, and draws a symbol to represent them.

-It is handed to the next person who writes a word, and so on, and so on.
+It is handed to the next person who writes a phrase, and so on, and so on.

-The interesting part of the game is to watch how quickly the symbol changes and becomes something totally unrecognisable from the original meaning.
+The interesting part of the game is to watch how quickly the symbol changes and becomes something totally unrecognisable from the original intent.

 ## Mozfest 2015